|Lat/Lon:||46.56569°N / 10.62710°E|

 All the three mostly used routes to the summit of Tschenglser Hochwand (Croda di Cengles) start from the Rifugio Serristori, called also Zaytalhütte and Düsseldorfer Hütte.
 The hut is best reachable from the little town of Solda/Sulden on the marked route n.
 5. The route from Solda takes two and a half hours.
 You can also take the chair lift from Solda to Kanzel station (2350 m), then the marked path n.12 to the left, which later meets the path n.
 5 starting from Solda.
 From the Serristori - Düsseldorfer Hütte continue on the marked path n 5.
 After about 30 minutes on the right we find a small lake (i Laghetti), on about 2900 m.
 Just after the lake, on about 3000 m, we can choose one of the three possibilities:

-1. Normal route, which is heading to the left, along a gully to the good visible saddle.
+1. Normal route, which is heading to the left, along a gully to the well visible saddle.
 Later on southwest ridge light climbing to the summit.
 Here on SP the full route report: Croda di Cengles - Tschenglser Hochwand SW Normal route

-3. New via ferrata through the south face.
-It was built in 2002 and is really exposed You will seldom walk here, mostly climb, and many vertical sections are difficult,.
+3. New via ferrata through the South face.
+It was built in 2002 and is really exposed.
+You will seldom walk here, mostly climb, and many vertical sections are difficult.
 Only with ferrata equipment, like climbing harness with ferrata-set, helmet and gloves.

 4. Possible is also a long way from Prad am Stilfser Joch (Prato allo Stelvio).
 Start is on 915 m, in Prad take the marked route nr 3, towards Gampenhütte (2014 m), then route 3A through the summit of Pederfick (Pietrafitta, 3114 m) and on west ridge to the summit.
 That is a very long route with big elevation difference.

 No permits or fees for climbing are required.
 The mountain lies in the area of Parco Nazionale dello Stelvio (National Park Stilfser Joch).
+Please respect the rules: fires are strictly forbidden and the whole fauna and flora is protected.
+Don’t disturb fauna and other mountaineers and hikers’ peacefulness with every kind of noise.

 Near Tschenglser Hochwand (Croda di Cengles) there is the Rifugio Serristori, called also Düsseldorfer Hütte in German and Zaytalhütte.
 It lies on 2721 m in Valle di Zai ( Zaytal).
 This hut exists since 1892 and today belongs to Milan section of CAI (Club Alpine Italiano).
 It's managed by Reinstadlers, a famous family of alpine guides in the Ortles area.
 The hut is reachable from the Kanzel lift station, on the marked path n.12 or direct from Solda, path n 5.
 Details (in German or Italian only) are to find here: